eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 asyncConnection.setBasicAuthentication(username, password);
 ```

-# Track the Upload and Download Progress of Single Connection
+# Track the Upload and Download Progress of a Single Connection

-Both handlers, AsyncConnectionHandler and FileAsyncConnectionHandler have functions to listen to the upload and download progress.
+Both handlers, AsyncConnectionHandler and FileAsyncConnectionHandler have functions to track the upload and download progress of a connection.
 These functions are onUploadProgressUpdate and onDownloadProgressUpdate.
 The functions are optional; you can choose to implement them or not.

 Tracking upload and download progress with AsyncConnectionHandler: